Ochre Color Interior Design

 Ochre Color in Famous Paintings

 Famous painters used ochre colors in many of their paintings.
 The color palettes are made up of various shades, but in particular, the yellow ochre, red ochre, and brown ochres were more popular.
-These colors are paired with all shades of blue and as we mention a few of the masters in painting, you will get a better idea of how the ochre color is incorporated into masterpieces during the renaissance.
+These colors are paired with all shades of blue and as we mention a few of the masters in painting, you will get a better idea of how the ochre color is incorporated into masterpieces during the Renaissance.
+Of the most famous painters, Rembrandt van Rijn will probably be most remembered for his frequent use of ochre color in his paintings.
+The earthy tones of the ochre color palette were very important for him.

 Because of Rembrandt’s love of the ochre color palette, in almost all of his paintings, the earth tones and shades of ochre can be seen.
 He used the ochre color in backgrounds as well as in pieces of jewelry that his subject was wearing.

-The yellow ochre color and shades of ochre colors have continued to be very popular throughout modern history, and Amedeo Modigliani used the ochre yellows to add to the vibrancy of his paintings.
+The ochre color and shades of ochre colors have continued to be very popular throughout modern history, and Amedeo Modigliani used the ochre yellows to add to the vibrancy of his paintings.
 This can be seen in The Yellow Sweater (1918) where his lover Jeanne Hebutern sat for him as he transformed her into a woman with curves.
 In this painting, you can see that he also paired the ochre yellow with a beautiful shade of blue, which complements the overall look.
+Vermeer was another artist to appreciate the possibilities of ochre in painting, using it in The Milkmaid (1660) and The Girl with the Pearl Earring (1665).

-Vincent van Gogh who was thought to be the modern master of yellow, used ochre yellow colors together with shades of blue and black in a lot of his paintings.
+Vincent van Gogh who was thought to be the modern master of yellow, used ochre colors together with shades of blue and black in a lot of his paintings.
 Sunflowers (1887) is a good example of Van Gogh’s love for the color yellow.
 These colors became almost a comfort for Van Gogh through the most troubling times in his life.
+They can also be seen in his self portrait, always paired with a complementary shade of blue.

 Frequently Asked Questions